Department of Agriculture

 Supporting Arkansas farmers and ranchers while ensuring safe food, fiber, and forest products for the citizens of Arkansas, the nation, and across the globe

-Schools, early care and education facilities, and alternative learning environments have the opportunity to serve local foods to students as part of their farm to school program.
+Schools, early childhood education facilities, and alternative learning environments have the opportunity to serve local foods to students as part of their farm to school program.
 Local foods can be served in the classroom, cafeteria, or other locations depending on the structure of the learning environment.
+Check out our Test Guide for helpful tips and tricks to host successful taste tests that students will enjoy.
 The Arkansas Legislature defines local food as food products that are grown in Arkansas and/or packaged and processed in Arkansas.
 This definition comes from the Local Food, Farms, and Jobs Act and the Farm to School and Early Childhood Education Program.

 For schools interested in purchasing local but not sure how to start, check out the child nutrition flowchart below that walks you through the first steps.
 On the other hand, if you are a farmer wanting to sell to schools, use the farmer flowchart as a guide for getting started.
 To find local food and farmers, search on the Arkansas Grown and Arkansas Made website.
-For additional help and support in local procurement, you may contact Shannon Newerth-Henson, State Local Procurement Manager at the Arkansas Department of Agriculture, email@example.com, (501) 442-5710.
+Taste tests are a great way to introduce local foods and fresh produce to your school. check out our Test Guide for helpful tips and tricks to host successful taste tests that students will enjoy!
+For additional help and support in local procurement, you may contact Lindsey Cartwright, State Local Procurement Manager at the Arkansas Department of Agriculture, firstname.lastname@example.org, (501) 442-5710.

 Farm to School Connection